MrPlusGH/NPlusMiner-Documentation/Estimations and Projections.md

 ## Estimations
 To take decisions on which algo and which pool it should mine, NPlusMiner uses information provided by the Pools. **These are estimations and not real prices**.
 It is basically an attempt to predict the future.
-Noone can pretend beeing accurate when playing that game.
+No one can pretend being accurate when playing that game.
 Still, this is an important piece of information used to take decisions.

 **This is not what you will earn**.